 CONS: Noticeable fan sound

-The Alienware Aurora R7 is an excellent fusion of design, power and upgradability you can get for the money.
+The Alienware Aurora R7 is an excellent fusion of design, power, and upgradability you can get for the money.
 Granted, it is not the cheapest gaming desktop available, but it does offer great value, and that’s what really matters more.
-The chassis is slick with customizable LED lighting that stands out in your command center, and it is seamlessly easy to upgrade the internals to make it future proof for the technically adept gamers.
+The chassis is slick with customizable LED lighting that stands out in your command center, and it is seamlessly easy to upgrade the internals to make it future-proof for technically adept gamers.

 Read the full review: Alienware Aurora R7

 This VR-ready machine is built for the future

 CPU: Intel Core i7-8700K (6-core/12-Thread) | Graphics: Nvidia GeForce GTX 1070 | RAM: 16GB | Storage: 240GB SSD + 2TB HDD

 PROS: Very good performance for price.
 Good value for money.
 VR-ready and decent components

 CONS: Lacks USB-C port

 The iBUYPOWER Trace 9220 is a VR-Ready gaming PC that combines the best of both worlds, by simply combining a snappy hexa-core Intel Core i7-8700K chip and the latest Turing-based Nvidia RTX 2070 graphics card, all at a very reasonable price.

 4.SkyTech Omega 8700K-1080Ti